Excerpts from Jim Conrad's

 Beneath one tree you could stand and see dozens of orange or yellow and black orioles at one time -- mostly Altamira but also Hooded, Orchard, Yellow-backed and Baltimore.
 They, Melodious Blackbirds and Golden-fronted Woodpeckers were after nectar.
 You could see the woodpeckers' long, black, stiff tongues probing for nectar in the flowers' bottoms.
 The Squirrel Cuckoos and Turquoise-browed Motmot, however, were after insects, especially what looked like stingless Maya Bees.

-A pretty picture on an Altamira Oriole merely hinting of what it was like appears at the top of this page.
+A pretty picture of an Altamira Oriole merely hinting of what it was like appears above.

 Altamira Oriole, ICTERUS GULARIS